ItalyPaleAle/WithBlueInk/content/posts/2026-01-20-notes-on-designing-distributed-actor-framework/index.md

 ### Partitioning and sharding at scale

-At very large scale, with millions of actors and hundreds of hosts, even the approaches described above have limits.
-The placement table or membership list becomes huge.
-A single controller database or gossip protocol can't keep up. **Network topology** starts to matter as cross-datacenter latency affects every invocation.
+At very large scale, with millions of actors and hundreds of hosts, even the approaches described above have limits: the placement table or membership list becomes huge, a single controller database or gossip protocol can't keep up, network topology starts to matter as cross-datacenter latency affects every invocation.

 Partitioning strategies include: